 For our Virginia members, U.S. Law Shield of Virginia Independent Program Attorney Mitch Wells had this to say:

 “According to the law, a private property owner, such as any place of worship may prohibit firearms.
-You need to check with your local church and find out what, if any, policy exists regarding firearms before attending a service this Christmas.

 “If there is no private property firearms ban, then gun owners need to be aware of Va.
 Code § 18.2-283, which states that it is unlawful for any person to carry any gun or other dangerous weapon into a place of worship while a meeting for religious purposes is being held unless there is a good and sufficient reason.
-According to an Attorney General opinion dated April 8, 2011, personal protection is considered to be a good and sufficient reason to carry a firearm.
+According to a Attorney General opinion dated April 8, 2011, personal protection is considered to be a good and sufficient reason to carry a firearm.

 “Best wishes this Holiday Season.”